ByteMeDirk/distributed-computing-data-engineer/pyspark-picluster/README.md

 # Setting Up PySpark on Raspberry Pi Cluster: A Comprehensive Guide

 For this tutorial we will go through a rather exciting project of setting up a PySpark cluster on Raspberry Pi devices.
-This
+We will also go about setting up JupyterLabs on the master node to interact with the cluster.

-is a fantastic way to:
+This is a fantastic way to:

 - Learn about PySpark and big data processing
 - Get hands-on experience with Linux and distributed systems